AVanVlack/Giffard/README.md

 Setup varibles for the database and object storage in `server/.env`

 Start developement server with `npm run dev-server`.
+Or Start the front and back in seperate terminals `cd server && nodemon server.js` and ` cd client && npm start`

 Then in a separate terminal, start developement client with `npm dev-client`.